maykar/compact-custom-header/readme.md

 ## Installation:

+There are 2 methods of installation: Manual or with [Custom_Updater](https://github.com/custom-components/custom_updater).
+Follow only one of these methods.

-[@thomasloven's lovelace guide](https://github.com/thomasloven/hass-config/wiki/Lovelace-Plugins) is a great resource for common issues in lovelace.
+[@thomasloven's lovelace guide](https://github.com/thomasloven/hass-config/wiki/Lovelace-Plugins) is a great resource for issues and installation of cards in lovelace.

 ### Manual installation:
 Install this card by copying both .js files to `www/custom-lovelace/compact-custom-header/`.
 Be sure you're using the raw files from github (button on top right when viewing code).